SzymonMazurekAGH/ds_assessment/README.md

-# ds_assessment
+# Dataset assessment - Cyfrovet

-# A repository for a project looking for dataset classifiability by measuring its compressive properties via binary tree assessment.
+A repository for a project looking for dataset classifiability by measuring its compressive properties via binary tree assessment.